 You notice I haven’t even mentioned children yet.
 In the BC years (that’s the “before children” years), weekends might have at least included thirty extra minutes for a second cup of coffee.
 There would be time for blown-dry hair and a pre-dinner cocktail, maybe even an hour for catching up on your DVR.
 Let’s pour one out in remembrance, shall we?

 My kids like to spend the weekends begging for junk food and television.
 Saturday is their favorite day to to skip naps and pee in their shoes.
-On the weekends, you’ll find my kids stealing television remotes and car keys, hiding them in places Dad is sure to never find them (read: the toilet; see also: the trash can.)
+On the weekends, you’ll find my kids stealing car keys, hiding them in places Dad is sure to never find them.
+(Read: the toilet; see also: the trash can.)

 I have this dream where I wake up on a Saturday after seven o’clock.
 Alas, my family is all awake, and they have been patiently waiting for me to wake up.
 They teeter into my room with a warm coffee and breakfast tray in tow, complete with warm maple oatmeal biscuits and extra butter to boot.
 (Remember, I said this was a dream.)

 These maple oatmeal biscuits might save your weekend.
-They won’t change a fifteenth diaper or freshen up a gone-cold mug of coffee, but they are good enough to add some luster to the weekend.
+They won’t change a fifteenth diaper or freshen up a gone-cold mug of coffee.
+They will, however, add some luster to the weekend.
 A one-bowl dish that freezes like magic and reheats like a dream, these maple oatmeal biscuits are the rising star of the weekend, and you need them in your life.